 Help Preserve the Dorflinger Legacy

 In the 1860s, French glassmaker Christian Dorflinger purchased 600 acres of spectacularly beautiful land in White Mills, Pennsylvania, to be used as the setting for an escape from the rigors of his glass factories in Brooklyn, New York.
-Shortly after relocating here, he constructed in the village of White Mills a glass factory where he was to design and produce some of the finest lead crystal in the country.
-Christian’s grandson, Frederick Suydam and his wife took over the farmhouse and property.
-When Dorothy Suydam died in 1979, her will stipulated the estate be used as a wildlife sanctuary in memory of her husband.
-The Suydam’s gift was augmented by the kindness of June Dorflinger Hardy, who generously relinquished her life interest in the buildings located on the property.
+Shortly after relocating here, he constructed in the village of White Mills a glass factory where he was to design and produce some of the finest lead crystals in the country.
+Christian’s grandson, Frederick Suydam, and his wife took over the farmhouse and property.
+When Dorothy Suydam died in 1979, she will be stipulated the estate be used as a wildlife sanctuary in memory of her husband.
+The Suydam’s gift was augmented by the kindness of June Dorflinger Hardy, who generously relinquished her life interest in the buildings on the property.
 In 1980, the non-profit Dorflinger-Suydam Wildlife Sanctuary was established, fulfilling the wishes of Dorothy Suydam.

 The museum must generate enough revenue each year to support its costs.
 Admissions and shop sales are the primary sources of funds for the museum.
 The museum could not operate on its own without the support of the Sanctuary.
-Funds are always needed for glass purchases, research, educational programming, and to care for the collections.
+Funds are always needed for glass purchases, research, educational programming, and care for collections.

 If you would like to make a donation, please send your check, payable to Dorflinger Glass Museum to: